|

 On 7th June the Israeli air force destroys an Iraqi nuclear reactor at Daura.
 The attack, which was made to prevent the manufacture of nuclear bombs for use against Israel, is later condemned by the United Nations Security Council.

-Two H-block prisoners win seats in the Irish general election.
+Two H-block prisoners win seats in the Irish general election held on 11th June.
 The Fianna Fail party, led by Charles Haughey, is returned to power but without an overall majority.
 At the first sitting of the Dael the Fine Gael leader, Dr. Garret Fitzgerald, is elected Prime Minister.
 The Fine Gael and Labour parties form a coalition government.

-On 11th June the Queen visits the City of London to open the National Westminster Tower - at the time the UK's tallest office building.
+Queen Elizabeth II visits the City of London on 11th June to open the National Westminster Tower - at the time the UK's tallest office building.

-Two days later, on Saturday, 13th June, a 17-year-old former cadet, Marcus Serjeant, fires six blank shots at the Queen as she rides down the Mall on horseback during the Trooping of the Colour ceremony.
+Two days later, on Saturday, 13th June, a 17-year-old former cadet, Marcus Serjeant, fires six blank shots at Queen Elizabeth II as she rides down the Mall on horseback during the Trooping of the Colour ceremony.

 Mark Chapman, on trial for murdering John Lennon in New York in December 1980, surprises his lawyers on Monday, 22nd June by changing his plea to guilty.